FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

-Forrest Gander Professor of English and Literary Arts.
+Forrest Gander Adele Kellenberg Seaver '49 Professor of Creative Writing, Professor of Literary Arts, Professor of Comparative Literature.
 Specializations: Mexican and US lit.; Translation of Latin American poetry.

 Stephanie Merrim Royce Family Professor of Comparative Literature and Hispanic Studies.

-Esther Whitfield Associate Professor of Comparative Literature.
+Esther Whitfield Associate Professor of Comparative Literature, Associate Professor of Hispanic Studies.
 Specializations: Contemporary Latin American literature; Cuban culture & literature; Caribbean & transatlantic studies.

 Justine Hastings Associate Professor of Economics.
 Specializations: consumer behavior, and its implications for firm strategy and optimal public policy design.

 Sriniketh Nagavarapu Assistant Professor of Economics and Environmental Science.
 Specializations: environmental and labor economics in developing countries.

 Deborah Rivas-Drake Assistant Professor of Education and Human Development.
 Specializations: Adolescent development and education

 Heather Leslie Peggy and Henry D. Sharpe Assistant Professor of Environmental Studies, Assistant Professor of Ecology and Evolutionary Biology.
 Specializations: ecology, policy, and management of coastal marine ecosystems in Mexico and elsewhere.

 Pierre Saint-Amand Francis Wayland Professor, Professor of French Studies and Comparative Literature.
 Specializations: Haitian-French Caribbean Project.